Hoops Fiend Rating: Under Armour 295 Basketball

 - Comes in both women’s (size 6) men’s (size 7)

-The Under Amour 295 has an unconventional design with a large color logo that provides extra channels for enhanced grip.
-While dribbling you will notice that you can control this basketball without much more effort than it takes with higher end indoor basketballs.
+The Under Armour 295 has an unconventional design with a large color logo that provides extra channels for enhanced grip.
+While dribbling you will notice that you can control this basketball without much more effort than it takes with higher-end indoor basketballs.
 Now once the 295 gets some dirt on it then it is a slightly different story as the basketball can become more slick making it more difficult to control.

 We rated the Under Armour 295 Basketball a 3.5 out of 5 value.
 This rating was based upon the slightly high price of the 295 compared to other outdoor basketballs.
 Currently, you can pick up a 295 for around $20.
 The reason that the Under Armour 295 did not get a lower rating is due to its impressive quality and durable cover.

 If you find yourself looking for a relatively inexpensive priced basketball, and you will be using it for the local courts, then we highly recommend you consider the Under Armour 295.

 - For an outdoor only basketball, the 295 has a consistent bounce

 - The composite leather is very durable and should last for a couple years with regular use

 - Deeper channel design enhances the overall grip of the basketball